2021 Beirut clashes: Domestic

 President Michel Aoun expressed in a televised address that those responsible for the violence would be held accountable, he stated that “I have made contacts with the relevant parties today to address what happened and most importantly, to make sure that it never happens again."
 He compared the clashes to the Lebanese Civil War, stating “It took us back to the days that we said we would never forget and never repeat."

-Cars with mounted guns and flags of the Shia Amal and Hezbollah were driving throughout the Beqaa valley in an apparent show of strength for the two movements.
+Cars with mounted guns and flags of the Shia Amal Movement and Hezbollah were driving throughout the Beqaa valley in an apparent show of strength for the two movements.
 Hezbollah went on the claim that the Lebanese Forces had organized the incident with support by the United States to destabilize Lebanon.
 Lebanese Forces official Imad Wakim responded by stating that the clash was not the result of ethnic or party rivalries, but rather a "confrontation between Hezbollah and the remaining free Lebanese of all sects, in order to preserve what remains of the state institutions and to protect them from Hezbollah's dominance."
 In a televised response to the event, Nasrallah insisted that he has up to 100,000 militants ready to deploy at any time.

 Prime Minister Najib Mikati stated that Lebanon would hold a national day of mourning for those killed in the attacks.
 He later told reporters that the clashes would be a setback for his government, but would be overcome, stating that Lebanon "is going through a difficult phase, not an easy one.
 We are like a patient in front of the emergency room.”